mmd-ahd/heart-disease-uci-pytorch-nn/README.md

     * **Model Definition (`HeartDiseaseNet`):** A feedforward neural network with:
         * An input layer (size based on features).
         * Three hidden layers with ReLU activation functions (sizes experimented: (128, 64, 32), (256, 128, 64), (64, 32, 16)).
-        * An output layer with 5 neurons (for 5 classes).
+        * An output layer with 5 neurons for 5 classes.
     * **Loss Function:** `CrossEntropyLoss` with class weights to further address imbalance.
     * **Optimizer:** `Adam`.
     * **Training:** The model was trained for a set number of epochs (100 for initial training, 30 for experiments).
     * **Hyperparameter Experiments:** Systematically varied hidden layer sizes, learning rates (1e-3, 5e-4, 1e-4), and batch sizes (16, 32, 64) to observe their impact on Macro F1-score.
 The configuration (256, 128, 64) hidden layers, LR=0.001, Batch Size=32 yielded the best Macro F1 (0.8751) in experiments.

 5.  **Model Evaluation:**
-    * **Neural Network:** Evaluated on the test set using accuracy, classification report (precision, recall, F1-score per class), and confusion matrix.
+    * **Neural Network:** Evaluated on the test set using accuracy, classification report, and confusion matrix.
 The initial model achieved a test accuracy of approximately 86.62%.
     * **Baseline Traditional Models:** Several Scikit-learn classifiers were trained on the SMOTE-balanced data and evaluated:
         * Logistic Regression
-        * Linear Discriminant Analysis (LDA)
+        * Linear Discriminant Analysis
         * Decision Tree Classifier
         * Random Forest Classifier
-        * Ensemble (Voting Classifier with LR, RF, SVC)
+        * Ensemble
-        * K-Nearest Neighbors (KNN)
+        * K-Nearest Neighbors
         * Gaussian Naive Bayes
-        * Support Vector Machine (SVM)
+        * Support Vector Machine
     * Metrics: Accuracy, Macro F1-score, Classification Report.

 ---